openlawteam/protocore/README.md

 If you work directly with protocore from the command line often (doubtful, but it's possible!), you may wish to make an alias such as:

-    TODO
+    alias protocore='docker run --rm -it -v "$(pwd)":/src openlaw/protocore'

-This enables you to simply prepend `protocore` to any protoc command you may with to run, and have it work in the controlled container environment without requiring you to configure stuffs locally:
+This enables you to simply prepend `protocore` to any protoc command you may with to run while working with your local filesystem, and have it work in the controlled container environment without requiring you to configure stuffs
+locally:

 ```shell
 $ protocore protoc --scala_out=. helloworld.proto